ballerina-platform/nballerina/docs/subset08.md

 ## Notes

 * The syntax restricts where a `list-constructor-expr` or `mapping-constructor-expr` can occur so as to avoid the need to infer a type for the constructed list.
+* Types in type definitions are restricted semantically, rather than syntactically: a type definition that is referenced from a function definition must define a type that is equivalent to one that can be described using the type-defn grammar in this document.
+It must also match the type-defn [grammar supported for semantic type-checking](type-subset.md).

 ## Additions from subset 7